AAU discusses the ways to detect the drug toxicity

 For his part, Dr. Ghattas said that the lecture aims to keep the academic staff and students at the college of Pharmacy updated about the latest research in the field of pharmacy and the discovery of pharmaceutical industries.

-It is worth to mention that, Al Ain University of Science and Technology represented by the College of Pharmacy is keen to organize scientific lectures and held various conferences that contribute to the development of the skills of faculty members and students in all fields of pharmaceutical.
+It is worth to mention that, Al Ain University represented by the College of Pharmacy is keen to organize scientific lectures and held various conferences that contribute to the development of the skills of faculty members and students in all fields of pharmaceutical.